JNSlevin/ITTsGhostwriter/README.md

 * A note is changed
 * A new application arrives
    - will include the number of applications + how many are empty + how many are above in the threshhold you set in the settings
-* A mail was sent or was not sent.

 #### Context Menus